 Kansas 30 Day Notice to Quit

 A Kansas 30 day Notice to Quit form is used for an eviction for an incurable breach of the lease, such as a repeat violation during the lease term.
-There is no option to cure and the tenant must vacate the premises within thirty (30) calendar days.
+There is no option to fix the violation and the tenant must vacate the premises within thirty (30) calendar days.

 Kansas 30 Day Notice to Vacate

-A Kansas 30 day Notice to Vacate form is a lease termination letter may be used to terminate a month-to-month lease or year-to-year tenancy.
+A Kansas 30 day Notice to Vacate form is a lease termination letter used to terminate a rental agreement, including a month-to-month or year-to-year lease.
 In addition, this legal letter may also be used for tenants with no written lease that pay rent monthly or for tenants with an expired lease.
-Either party must deliver this notice at least thirty (30) days prior to the end date specified or before the expiration of the lease.
+Either party must deliver this notice at least thirty (30) calendar days prior to the end date specified or before the expiration of the lease.

 How to Write an Eviction Notice in Kansas